 In your terminal, punch in:

 cd git clone https://github.com/rbenv/rbenv.git ~/.rbenv echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bashrc echo 'eval "$(rbenv init -)"' >> ~/.bashrc exec $SHELL git clone https://github.com/rbenv/ruby-build.git ~/.rbenv/plugins/ruby-build echo 'export PATH="$HOME/.rbenv/plugins/ruby-build/bin:$PATH"' >> ~/.bashrc exec $SHELL rbenv install 2.6.3 rbenv global 2.6.3 ruby -v

-The last 3 lines are important here because once you have rbenv setup, you can add other versions of ruby and have the choice to activate/deactivate per your development needs.
+The last 3 lines are important here because once you have rbenv setup, you can install other versions of ruby and switch between them per your development needs.